GANWANSHUI/GANWANSHUI.github.io/GaussianOcc/README.md

-# Website for OccNeRF
+# Website for GaussianOcc

-Source code for the [GaussianOcc website](https://fang2896.github.io/GaussianOcc).
+Source code for the [GaussianOcc website](https://ganwanshui.github.io/GaussianOcc/).

 If you find GaussianOcc useful for your work please cite: